vlourme/SwiftyShoppy/README.md

 # SwiftyShoppy
 ![GitHub](https://img.shields.io/github/license/vlourme/SwiftyShoppy)
 ![GitHub tag (latest by date)](https://img.shields.io/github/v/tag/vlourme/SwiftyShoppy?color=ff1a55&label=version)
-> SwiftyShoppy is an API wrapper for shoppy.gg selling service.
+> SwiftyShoppy is an API wrapper written in Swift for Shoppy.gg online commerce website.
-> This API is built on top of Moya and aims to reproduce as soon as possible the full API proposed on [shoppy.dev](shoppy.dev) and also some private API routes such as analytics and profile settings.
+> The API is user-friendly, fast and need less than 10 lines to write to start using it!

 ## Installation
 SwiftyShoppy can be installed via Swift Package Manager.